Keyword Density Checker

 Keyword Placement Strategy

 Keyword density is only one dimension of on-page keyword optimization.
 Equally important is where your keyword appears.
-Search engines assign more weight to keywords in certain positions:
+Include it in the title tag, H1, the first 100 words, and 2–3 subheadings.
+Also consider image alt text and the meta description for maximum relevance signals.

 LSI Keywords: The Modern Approach